 What is a mosque?

-November 2016 - A mosque (MAH-SK) is a kind of building where people who follow the Islamic faith pray to God.
-The first mosques were built in the 600s AD, when the Arabs first conquered Jerusalem and other parts of West Asia.
-One of the earliest mosques is the Dome of the Rock in Jerusalem, which is built on the place where the Jewish Temple once stood.
+People first built mosques in the 600s AD, when the Arabs conquered Jerusalem and other parts of West Asia.
+The Dome of the Rock in Jerusalem is one of the earliest mosques.
+It stands on the place where the Jewish Temple once was.

 Most mosques also had a minaret – a tall tower.
 The muezzin (moo-EZZ-inn) climbed up the steps inside this tower five times every day to sing out the call to prayer.
 In this way everybody knew when it was time to pray (and also when it was time to go to school and so on).
 This was very important because there weren’t any clocks yet.